-- Spoon or crumble the crumb topping over batter in each muffin liner.
+- Spoon or crumble the crumb topping over the batter in each muffin liner.

 - Press crumb topping into muffin batter slightly using your fingers or the back of a spoon.

 - Bake for about 25 minutes.
-Check with toothpick for doneness.
+Check with a toothpick for doneness.

 - Cool about 5 to 10 minutes.

-I like to refrigerate these muffins after we enjoy some of them warm out of the oven.
-They will keep for several days.
+Because of the moisture in these muffins, I refrigerate these muffins after we enjoy some of them warm out of the oven.
+They will keep for several days in the refrigerator.

 Originally published November 5, 2020; updated May 28, 2022.